dimitri-edel/dte-workout-app/README.md

 ---
 ## EXERCISE APP

+### Model
 The exercise app contains the model for exercises, which the user can define lor later use their workouts.
 There will be three types of exercsies:
 1) Weight Liftig - Can be used for anything that envolves lifting weights over a number of repetitions.
 2) Running - Can be used for any activity that envolvs running or jogging over time
 3) Endurance - Can be used for exercises that require to do a number of repetitions over time

+**Fields:**
+**owner** - User who created the exercise
+**name** - Name of the exercie such as jogging, squat, etc.
+**exercise_type** - Is one of the types mentioned above: Weight-Lifting, Running, Endurance

+---
+### Exercise Form
+For creating and editting an exercise I will use django forms, because they offer an easy way of validating and saving the data.
+I will define the form in **forms.py**, whose name will be **ExerciseForm**
+![See exercise.forms.py]

+---
+### Views
+The views will cover the CRUD functionality and use templates for rendering, and be mapped to URLs.
+All views for this django-app will be defined in **exercise/views.py**
+![See exercise.views.py ]

+---
+#### Create Exercise
+I named the view **CreateExercise**.
+It has two methods.
+One for processing the GET-Request, wherein the form gets instanciated and passed to the template for rendering.
+And one for processing the POST-Request where the form gets commited to the database if it is valid.
+If the form is not valid, the user will see a validation message that points out an empty field or the like.

+##### Authentication check
+The view contains a check for authentication in its get method.
+If a user is not logged in they will be redirected to the home page.

+##### Test
+I have created a few exercises and they were correctly commited to the database.
+The validation also works and will not let me submit the form unless it has the required fields.
+The validation messages appear as exected.

+---
+#### Exercise List